Thrisha-krishnamoorthy/AI-Powered-News-Aggregator/README.md

 how to run ?

-clone the file to your directory
+clone the repo to your directory

-get API KEY FROM GEMINI ,NEWSDATA.IO, SERPAPI
+get API KEY FROM GEMINI ,NEWSDATA.IO, SERPAPI,NEWSAPI

 pip install virtualenv